 Because the 4 of us find food waste alarming, we were motivated to drive positive change in our area of influence.
 So we embarked on an exciting public engagement activity with a local primary school.

 This activity – School Food Waste Challenge 2019 – took the form of work with a school community.
 Our aim was to raise awareness about food waste and its environmental, economic and social impacts.

 We created a 4-week program which included organising food waste audits, awareness-raising sessions and hands-on workshops with presentations and games.

 It was great fun working in the school because the children, the teachers and the canteen staff, were fantastic.

-We engaged pupils from upper primary (7-11 year olds) and taught them to separate their left-overs into designated waste bins.
-These bins were categorised into 3 types – fruits, pudding and all other food.
+So we engaged pupils from upper primary (7-11 year olds) and taught them to separate their leftovers into designated waste bins.
+Bins were categorised into 3 types – fruits, pudding and all other food.
 For the lower primary pupils (4-7 year olds), we asked the catering team and some teachers to take the baseline measurements.

 Every day the total was measured, using scales.
 Our results show differences in the level of waste generated, with the younger group creating more waste.